MirageNet/Mirage/doc/docs/guides/callbacks/network-behaviour.md

 ### Client mode

-When local player is spawned for client
+When the local player is spawned for the client
 -   `OnStartAuthority`
 -   `OnStartClient`
 -   `OnStartLocalPlayer`